McAllen Giants: History

-In their first season of play, the 1949 McAllen Giants qualified for the four-team Rio Grande Valley League playoffs.
-The Giants placed fourth in the regular season standings, with a record of 70–68, playing the season under managers Fran Matthews and Phil Kuykendall.
-McAllen finished 18.0 games behind the 1st place Corpus Christi Aces in the final standings.
+In their first season of play, the 1949 McAllen team qualified for the four-team Rio Grande Valley League playoffs, placing fourth in the regular season standings with a record of 70–68.
+They were managed by Fran Matthews and Phil Kuykendall, and finished 18.0 games behind the 1st place Corpus Christi Aces in the final standings.
 In the playoffs, McAllen was swept in four games by Corpus Christi in the first round.
-McAllen pitcher Edward Arthur led the league with 198 strikeouts and teammate Harold Jackson had a 20-8 record, the best in the league.
+McAllen pitcher Edward Arthur led the league with 198 strikeouts and teammate Harold Jackson had a 20–8 record, the best in the league.

-In 1950, the Rio Grande Valley league became a Class C level league to begin the season, as the league expanded to eight teams.
-However, the Robstown Rebels and Donna-Weslaco Twins teams folded during the season, leaving six remaining teams.
-The league would not return to play in 1951.
+In an effort to retain the Corpus Christi Aces, who led the league in attendance and well as in the standings, the Rio Grande Valley league became a Class C level league in 1950.
+The league also expanded to eight teams, although it finished with six teams after the Robstown Rebels and Donna-Weslaco Twins folded during the season.
+Earle Halstead, who decided that he did not want to operate the McAllen franchise in 1950, sold the team to a syndicate of seven businessmen, who assumed all of the team's assets including the lease on the lighted field, Palms Park.

-The 1950 McAllen Giants finished a distant last in the Rio Grande Valley league final standings.
-With an average player age of 22.7, the Giants were by far the youngest team in the league.
-The Giants had a final record of 42–102, finishing 42.0 games behind the first place Harlingen Capitols and 33.5 games behind the fifth place Del Rio Cowboys.
+The 1950 McAllen Palms finished a distant last in the Rio Grande Valley league final standings.
+With an average player age of 22.7, the Palms were by far the youngest team in the league.
+The team gained some notoriety by wearing colorful uniforms that featured cream colored shorts with cherry red waistbands.
+The Palms had a final record of 42–102, finishing 42.0 games behind the first place Harlingen Capitols and 33.5 games behind the fifth place Del Rio Cowboys.
 Managed by Boyd SoRelle and the returning Phil Kuykendall, McAllen did not qualify for the 1950 playoffs.